kunan-sa/from-0-to-virtual-assistant/router_backend/Readme.md

 * __Run the router__: this is the server that manages the interaction between front and slack when human handoff is active.
 * __Create slack app__: this is needed to interact with slack api.

+Below you have all steps to do this, but just in case we recorded a video with the tutorial for this part.
+[See here](https://youtu.be/iHfFmwS-fsc)

 Go for it!